eguidotti/website/content/publication/a-theory-of-price-formation-in-financial-markets/index.md

 ---
 # Title
-title: 'A Theory of Price Formation in Financial Markets'
+title: 'A Model of Price Formation in Frictionless Markets'

 # Display this page in the Featured widget?
 featured: false